tdg5/stats-learning-notes/chapter-02.md

 #### The Bias-Variance Trade-Off

-The number of [degrees of freedom][glossary-degrees-of-freedom] is the number of values in the model that are free to vary.
+The number of [degrees of freedom][glossary-degrees-of-freedom] quantifies the number of values in the model that are free to vary.
 The degrees of freedom is a quality that summarizes the flexibility of a curve.

 As a model's flexibility increases, the training mean squared error will decrease, but the test mean squared error may not.
 When the training mean